-Motivation is a reason for actions, willingness, and goals.
+Meaning of Motivation: – Motivation is a reason for actions, willingness, and goals.
 Motivation is derived from the word ‘motive’, or a need that requires satisfaction.
 These needs, wants or desires may be acquired through influence of culture, society, lifestyle, or may be generally innate.

 Motivation is the process that initiates, guides, and maintains goal-oriented behaviors.
 Motivation is an important factor that encourages individuals to give their best performance and help them reach enterprise goals.
 A strong positive motivation will enable increased production of employees but a negative motivation will reduce their performance.
 A key element in personnel management is motivation.

-Definitions of motivation by jurist’s
+Definitions of Motivation by various Jurist’s

 - Berelson and Steiner: – “A motive is an inner state that energizes, activates, or moves and directs or channels behaviour goals.”